"Life in all its fullness"

 Choral singing is a definite strength at St Aidan’s, enabling choirs of senior students to participate at the highest level, locally, nationally and internationally.
 As well as these staff-organised ensembles, many students naturally form their own groupings, from string quartets to rock bands.
 There is a strong tradition of large-scale collaborative ventures.

 Frequent overseas tours are undertaken by music groups.
 Musicians from St Aidan’s have recently toured to China, the Swing Band at Montreux Jazz Festival, visits by the Chamber Choir to Tuscany, and the Symphonic Wind Band and Swing Band touring to Lake Konstanz.
+In July 2024, Chamber Choir were privileged to sing at St. Mark’s in Venice, as part of their Italian tour.

 In addition to all the above, St Aidan’s has a flourishing orchestra, band, choirs and other instrumental ensembles which operate locally, nationally and internationally.